sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_18_SpecialCharactersAndAssignmentOperatorInPython/Q_18_SpecialCharactersAndAssignmentOperatorInPython_Quiz.md

 **Description**

-a) In Python it represents assignment not equal to.

-b) ‘ = ‘ assigns a value to a bag or container (variable) in Python.
+‘ = ‘ assigns a value to a bag or container (variable) in Python.
 But in mathematics ‘ = ‘ means that values on both sides are equal.

-c) In Python it represents assignment not greater than.

-d) In Python it represents assignment not less than.

 ---
 ---